isovic/racon/README.md

 Overlaps can be generated quickly using [Minimap](https://github.com/lh3/minimap) and piped through to Racon (see example usage below).
 Racon then reads the overlaps, filters them, and aligns the region defined by each overlap.

 Alternatively, instead of overlaps, alignments (SAM format) of raw reads mapped to the contigs can be provided.
 We recommend [GraphMap](https://github.com/isovic/graphmap) for generating the alignments.
+In this case, the ```--sam``` parameter needs to be specified in the command line.

-Please note: Racon depends on *quality values* - the SAM file needs to have them included.
+Please note: Racon depends on *quality values* - the input reads need to be in the FASTQ format, or alternatively, the SAM file needs to have them included.
 There is also a default QV threshold set to 10 (Phred score).
 If your data is of poorer quality, you can modify this parameter using ```--qv FLOAT```.
 If ```FLOAT``` is ```-1```, the QV filtering will be turned off.

 ## Quick start